tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-pricesheet.md

 The Price Sheet API provides the applicable rate for each Meter for the given Enrollment and Billing Period.

 ## Request
 Common header properties that need to be added are specified [here](https://docs.microsoft.com/azure/billing/billing-enterprise-api).
-If a billing period is not specified, then data for the current billing period is returned.
+If a billing period isn't specified, then data for the current billing period is returned.

 |Method | Request URI|
 |-|-|